Chai-Spiced French Toast Sticks

 Doesn’t Conventional Dairy contain GMOs?

-The feed profiles of dairy cattle from producer to producer VASTLY.
+The feed profiles of dairy cattle vary vastly from producer to producer.
 We currently source from small-medium, family owned creameries who source their dairy from local dairy co-operatives.
 Most cattle in local dairy co-operatives are pasture raised (as Canada is blessed with land as a key natural resource) in the late spring summer and early fall), and are supplemented with wheat grass, barley and other forage+silage over the course of the colder months.

 There are some crop cuttings that may contain GMOs (alfalfa, corn stalks etc) that are used in the feed, but it is important to know that any claims of GMO components being found in milk are FALSE.
 GMOs have never been detected in dairy, even if they are used in cattle feed.
 At the best, microscopic fragments of this (which do not constitute an organism) have been detected in negligible quantities.
 Here are some third party, and science supported articles on GMOs in Milk/Dairy products.